 Greg Ossi, Director & Treasurer, is a partner at Faegre Drinker Biddle & Reath, LLP in Washington, DC.
 Greg’s practice focuses on solving human resource problems with a particular emphasis on employee benefits and traditional labor law.
 Prior to becoming an attorney, he worked as a CPA for Ernst & Young.
 Greg has been pro bono counsel for several metro DC area non-profits that seek to empower youth to find academic success and to give them the confidence and skills to succeed in life.
 Greg looks forward to serving on the WILL Board to continue supporting DC youth and WILL’s positive impact in their lives.
 (2019 to present)

-John Van Etten, Director, is Executive Director for Federal Government Relations at JP Morgan Chase & Co., and represents the company before policymakers on a broad range of banking issues.
+John Van Etten, Director & Secretary, is Executive Director for Federal Government Relations at JP Morgan Chase & Co., and represents the company before policymakers on a broad range of banking issues.
 His previous experience includes representing other leading financial firms and trade associations, working for a member of the U.S. House of Representatives, and practicing banking law with a large U.S. law firm.
 He is a graduate of University of California, San Diego, and the Georgetown University Law Center.
 John grew up in the Sierra Nevada Mountains backpacking, fishing, climbing, and snowboarding.
 His desire to help DC youth similarly experience the benefits and lessons that come from spending time engaged in outdoor activities drew him to WILL.
 (2020 to present)

 WILL thanks with heartfelt gratitude and appreciation the dedication and service of prior members of the WILL Board.